OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 time the forecast is submitted.

-Today we will focus on forecasts of net ecosystem exchange of CO2 (NEE) at a daily timestep in g C m-2 day-1.
+Today we will focus on forecasts of net ecosystem exchange of CO2 (NEE) at a daily time step in g C m-2 day-1.
 Negative values correspond to an ecosystem absorbing CO2 from the atmosphere, positive values correspond to an ecosystem emitting CO2 to the atmosphere.
 Find more information about the terrestrial challenge